 Leica CL versus Sony A6500

 The Leica CL (Typ 7323) and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2016.
 Both the CL and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica CL and the Sony A6500 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).